ai4ce/DeepMapping2/data/README.md

 ## Step 4 - Generating the group matrix
-1. Apply KNN on the embeddings and get 30 nearest neighbors
+1. Apply KNN on the embeddings and get nearest neighbors atleast twice the size of the intended group size.
+Group size is the size of the group matrix i.e. number of neighbors an anchor should have for training.
+This is a list of potential neighbors of a particular anchor which needs further filtering to remove **FALSE POSITIVES**.
 2. Keep only those neighbors whose distance to the anchor is less than a threshold.
+This threshold is basically the distance between the anchor and it's potential neighbor within which the neighbor will be considered a **TRUE POSITIVE**.
+A value of 10 (meters) should be a good starting point.
 This rough distance information can be obtained from the ICP initialization performed in `Step 3` if GPS is not provided.
 3. Append temporal neighbors, if neighbor length is less than intended group size
 4. Keep nearest neighbors, if neighbor length is greater than intended group size
 5. Verify that there are **NO FALSE POSITIVES** at all